gsanc018/gsanc018.github.io/_posts/2020-01-14-ml_in_finance.md

-# Deep Learning in Finance
+# Machine Learning in Finance

 ## Nice to meet you